bengfarrell/rgf-blog/content/blog/2015-09-24-sampling-coastal-spirits-and-the-gin-farallon-kickstarter.md

 That one will bring a pure and simple coffee essence to your cocktails without going overboard on the sweetness.
 Personally, I’d like more of a roasted quality, but I have a bias toward chicory coffee liqueurs—yes[, I love St. Georges’ NOLA;](http://thegourmez.com/2015/08/05/st-george-spirits-tasting-room/) why do you ask?

-In addition to all those amazing concoctions Brad’s distilling, he’s also developed a game that brings the gin distillation process to life -- Gin Tumble!
+In addition to all those amazing concoctions Brad’s distilling, he’s also developed a game that brings the gin distillation process to life—Gin Tumble!